H\"older regularity and roughness: construction and examples: Introduction

 Even though (the reciprocal of) the H\"older exponent of a path is theoretically different from the variation index along a given partition sequence (that is, the infimum value $p$ such that the $p$-th variation of the path is finite, see Definition \ref{def. variation index}, or \cite{das2022theory, Schied2022} for more details), these two concepts are linked through the self-similarity index in the case of fractional Brownian motions.
 This is why we often see that one estimates the variation index of a given path, instead of estimating the H\"older exponent (for example in rough volatility literature).
 However, without prior information on the process, there is no reason to believe why the H\"older exponent should coincide with the reciprocal of the variation index.
 In this regard, we provide explicit constructions of functions and processes which possess H\"older exponent different from the reciprocal of variation index (Example \ref{ex.different holder and variation index} and Remark \ref{rem.make random}).

-In order to establish these examples, we first generalize the recent results of \cite{gantert1994, schied2016b, schied2016} which use the Haar basis \cite{haar1910} and Faber-Schauder system \cite{schauder,semadeni1982} associated with the dyadic partition sequence to represent a given function.
+In order to establish these examples, we use the Haar basis \cite{haar1910} and Faber-Schauder system \cite{schauder,semadeni1982}; some of earlier works \cite{schied2016b, schied2016} study how to construct a function with given pathwise quadratic variation ($2$-th variation), using the Haar and Faber-Schauder representation associated with the dyadic partition sequence.
 Since most of the financial time-series data are observed over non-uniform time intervals, the extension to a general non-uniform partition other than the dyadic partition would be useful in practice.
 Following the methods of Cont and Das \cite{das2021}, we extend the Schauder-type representation of a continuous function to a large class of refining partition sequences along which we define an orthonormal `non-uniform' Haar basis and a corresponding Schauder system.
 More concretely, any continuous function $x$ defined on a compact interval $[0, T]$ has a unique (generalized) Schauder representation

 along a finitely refining (Definition \ref{def.finite.refining}) partition sequence $\pi = (\pi_n)$ of $[0, T]$, where each $e^{\pi}_{m, k}$ is a Schauder function depending only on $\pi$ and $\theta^{x, \pi}_{m, k}$ is corresponding Schauder coefficient with an explicit expression in terms of $x$ and partition points of $\pi$ (Proposition~\ref{prop:coeff_hat_func}).